Conduct Research in Rocky Mountain National Park

 - Attitude.
 Participant should exhibit a willingness to contribute to the purposes of the Rocky Mountain Research Fellowship Program and assist the National Park Service by sharing knowledge, skill, and enthusiasm.

-Housing and a stipend of $8,000 plus up to $3,000 for expenses related to research and program fulfillment are included in the program.
+Housing is provided in addition to a living expense reimbursement stipend of $12,000.
+Participants can additionally qualify for up to $3,000 for expenses related to fulfilling research and program requirements.